OSC/ood-ansible/README.md

 Open OnDemand source code, build it (after installing dependencies) and push the resulting build to the appropriate destination directories.

+It's also important to note the `ood_source_version` configuration.
+This sets what branch or tag to pull the source code from. `master` maybe be unstable, while a `release_` branch is much more so.
+Tags like `v1.8.20` should work best.

 The default behavior is to install the rpm and configure the resulting installation and skip a lot of these tasks that build the source code.